Rishthegreat/Notes/School/WW2.md

 				- It was prodcued in 1943
 		- Many Japanese were financially ruined due to this
 			- After the camps ended, their homes were taken, and their business was gone
+		- The camps were in isolation usually in a desert
+		- The people